Smelly pet breath isn’t normal

 Selecting a toothpaste

-• do not use human toothpaste when brushing your pet’s teeth as it can upset your pet’s stomach
+- Do not use human toothpaste when brushing your pet’s teeth, as it can upset their stomach.

 Introducing your pet to teeth brushing